What is the problem with B Flat 3 & B Flat 4 and Handpans?

 In handpans, really porous acoustic foam will muffle the internal bounce of the waves.
 While it clears up the problematic notes, it also somewhat muffles the whole instrument.
 Closed cell foam is much less porous.
 It doesn’t muffle as much, but it also doesn’t help the problem as much.
 Some builders have used metal baffles either under the problem note or strategically positioned in the instrument.
 These also help to break up the bouncing without muffling the resonance.
 If really well positioned, baffles can clean up the note pretty well.
 For perspective, it can take a tuner awhile to find the best place on each instrument and sometimes still never get it perfect.
 There have been many Saraz that at least an hour was spent trying to figure out where best to position 1-3 foam baffles.

 In 2015, we gave up on baffles and decided that Bb4 and certain other frequencies just were not meant to be on 53cm or 21″ diameter handpans.
 We created 3 sizes and started building 19″, 20″ and 21″ instruments.
 That fixed the Bb4 problem.
 Now we could build Bb4 on a 19″ diameter handpan!
 The new problem however was that on each size, the range of wave interference simply moves to new problem notes.
 C5 sounds horrible on a 19″ diameter handpan.
 So it was still impossible to have almost any full scale without some issue somewhere.
 In the best diameter design, there is always one note that will sound particularly bad.
+We also learned that the majority of players would rather have a less than perfect note than not have the note at all, which led us to bringing back notes like Bb3.

 In 2020, I decided to explore an idea that I had heard another builder try years ago.
 Instead of using foam or a metal plate as a baffle, I used a water bottle cut in half.
 Similar to this: